2025 RNA Symposium Speakers

 University of California, Berkeley

-Lin He is the Thomas and Stacey Siebel Distinguished Chair professor and a professor in MCB department.
-Lin He is also a Biohub investigator in Chan-Zuckerberg Initiative.
+Lin He, PhD is the Thomas and Stacey Siebel Distinguished Chair professor and a professor in the Dept. of Molecular & Cell Biology at the University.
+Dr. He is also a Biohub investigator in Chan-Zuckerberg Initiative.

 Visit Dr. Lin He's Faculty Profile